 EDA is currently seeking an organization or coalition to provide technical assistance to build capacity within organizations serving underserved populations and communities to help them effectively participate in their local economic development efforts.

 Click here to see the Notice of Funding Opportunity that was published on June 16, 2022.
-The deadline to apply was August 5, 2022.
-Award will be made by September 30, 2022
+The deadline to apply is August 5, 2022.

 What is the Equity Impact Investments Program?

 This program aims to provide capacity, knowledge and technical assistance to organizations that serve underrepresented populations.
 The program seeks to build a coalition of these organizations to enhance and sustain their participation and engagement in various economic development initiatives, while also creating opportunities for EDA projects to better serve underserved populations and communities, such as urban cores, women, people of color and any group that has been historically underserved.

 EDA is seeking applications to bring together a coalition of organizations with a proven track record of effectively working with, conducting outreach to and delivering outcomes for these communities.

 What are the details of this funding opportunity?

 Funding for the program is between $3 million and $10 million and will be dependent on reach, impact and number of grants awarded.
 Ideal budget requests per grant is between $3 million to $6 million.
 The award will be made by September 30, 2022.

 What are some desired outcomes for this program?